Oldalképek

 Whence, then, came the assertion that, by the consent of all the learned, Dionysius introduced the method of beginning the year on the 25th of March?

-It is perfectly true that, according to the common reckoning of the middle ages, the Annunciation and the Nativity were taken to be events of the year B. c.
-1, to those who begin the year with January.
-It is also true that it became very common to begin the year with March 25, and that the beginning of A. D. 1 was made to be in the March preceding the Jan.
+It is perfectly true that, according to the common reckoning of the middle ages, the Annunciation and the Nativity were taken to be events of the year B. C. 1, to those who begin the year with January.
+It is also true that it became very common to begin the year with March 25, and that the beginning of A. D. I was made to be in the March preceding the Jan.
 1, A. D. 1, from which we reckon.
 That these things have a connexion with one another we have no doubt; but we suspect the connexion to have originated in a misconception.
 If the year (Jan.
 1-Dec.
-31) A. D. 1 were considered by Dionysius as containing the Annunciation and the Nativity, and if those who reckoned from March 25 threw them into their A. D. 1, that is, into the year Mar.
+31) A. D. 1 were considered by Dionysius as containing the Annunciation and the Nativity, and if those who reckoned from March 25 threw them into their a.
+D. 1, that is, into the year Mar.
 25, B. C. 1—March 24, A. D. 1 of Dionysius-the misconception might easily have arisen if those who restored the reckoning of Dionysius happened to forget, or did not know, that the placing of the above events had shifted with the reckoning.

 There is no occasion to settle this point either one way or the other, for our present purpose, which is to point out that no reasonable ground exists for citing any intention or declaration of Dionysius in favour of any meddling with the received mode of reckoning; and further, to put those who may need it on their guard against the undiscriminating learning of the sixteenth and seventeenth centuries, and the chronological logic of the nineteenth, which does not build on antiquity at all.
 A. DE MORGAN.